appsmithorg/appsmith/contributions/ClientSetup.md

 #### If yarn start throws mismatch node version error

-This error occurs because the node version is not compatible with the app environment.
-In this case, Node version manager can be used, allowing multiple node versions in different projects.
-Check below for installation and usage details:
+The node version is not compatible with the app environment, which results in this error.
+The use of Node version manager, in this case, can allow different projects to have multiple node versions.
+Installation and usage details can be found below:

 1. Install a node version manager.
 For eg: check [nvm](https://github.com/nvm-sh/nvm) or [fnm](https://github.com/Schniz/fnm).
 1. In the project's root, run `nvm use 14.15.4` or `fnm use 14.15.4`.